smultronbusken/Smultron-RSPeer/README.md

 # Smultron RSPeer

 Just a personal project where I try to make some kind of framework for building a task based script.
 Main focus is tree tasks.
+Main goal is a script which can do alot of things without the user actually manuallt switching to another script, akin to SimScape.

 Not a lot of documentation and some outdated comments at the moment tho as ive made it mainly for myself.